 Despite lockdowns and social distancing rules across the globe, consumer and business buying hasn’t stopped.
-Instead, we’ve seen a large scale-shift in the entire customer relationship, which has now moved online.
+Instead, we’ve seen a large-scale shift in the entire customer relationship, which has now moved online.

 Undoubtedly, this global crisis will shift consumer behaviour forever.
 And through the lessons we’ve learned from analysing many holiday shopping seasons, most customers will continue to operate in this new digital normal long after this crisis subsides.

-So how do you start your journey to digital and and get online quickly, to stay resilient and future-proof against changes in customer behaviour?
+So how do you start your journey to digital and get online quickly, to stay resilient and future-proof against changes in customer behaviour?

-50% of B2B businesses had already moved to selling online pre-COVID-19, and in the light of recent events it’s imperative in order to maintain agility and transparency across your business and communicate with your customers.
+50% of B2B businesses had already moved to selling online pre-COVID-19, and in light of recent events, it’s imperative in order to maintain agility and transparency across your business and communicate with your customers.
 Field Sales Reps and in-store staff who previously connected with customers face-to-face need an alternative solution.

 In today’s world, 76% of B2B buyers find it helpful to speak to a salesperson when they are researching a new product or service.
 But only 15% want to speak to someone when they are re-ordering the same product or service.
-By allowing buyers to purchase online, B2B companies will be easier to buy from where other channels are restricted, and provide a better customer experience by servicing customers on their preferred channel.
+By allowing buyers to purchase online, B2B companies will be easier to buy from where other channels are restricted and provide a better customer experience by servicing customers on their preferred channel.

 We know speed is of the essence right now, so we’ve devised a Quick Start solution that can help you launch a B2B eCommerce site in just a matter of weeks.
 Get a complete commerce toolkit to help you set up, run your site and fulfil orders.
-Start growing now and prepare for what’s next with this all-in-one solutions for B2B Commerce.
+Start growing now and prepare for what’s next with this all-in-one solution for B2B Commerce.

 For many B2B companies, a large amount of revenue comes from a small set of customers.
-That leaves a long-tail of customers (potentially up to 80%) generating approximately 20% of revenue who also need to be effectively served.
+That leaves a long tail of customers (potentially up to 80%) generating approximately 20% of revenue who also need to be effectively served.

-By automating transactional tasks and giving customer’s self-service visibility into orders and delivery status in real time online, you can make savings of around £9 on every order placed.
+By automating transactional tasks and giving customers self-service visibility into orders and delivery status in real time online, you can make savings of around £9 on every order placed.

-This current urgency to move to digital, of course doesn’t negate the need to be able to service customers through offline channels too - especially when something resembling normal life returns.
+This current urgency to move to digital, of course, doesn’t negate the need to be able to service customers through offline channels too – especially when something resembling normal life returns.

 To succeed in the omni-channel world your business will need to anticipate changes in technology, processes and staff to align on supporting B2B buyers wherever they want to engage.
-By taking a phased approach, you can roll out to different locations or areas at the business at a time.
+By taking a phased approach, you can roll out to different locations or areas of the business at a time.

 Learn more about tactics to future-proof and grow your business through digital commerce and explore how your B2B sales team can win with commerce with our E-book on Transforming the B2B Sales Function.